arnavhasija/ShopInsights/README.md

 Model building is an iterative process, and I continuously refined my approach based on insights gained from evaluation results.
 I explored alternative modeling techniques, feature engineering strategies, and hyperparameter tuning methods to enhance the model's predictive capabilities and address specific challenges encountered during the process.

+<h2>Key Findings</h2>

+<b>Model Exploration</b>: Several models, including LogisticRegression, DecisionTreeClassifier, RandomForestClassifier, and GradientBoostingClassifier, were evaluated for predicting revenue generation from online sessions.

+<b>Best Performing Model</b>: Among the models explored, Gradient Boosting Classifier emerged as the top performer, achieving the highest F1 score of 0.78.
+This model demonstrated superior predictive capabilities in capturing the complexities of customer shopping behavior.

+<b>Feature Engineering</b>: Various feature engineering techniques were applied, including creating new features based on time differences, ratios, and feature interactions derived from the sequence of visited pages.
+However, despite these efforts, the F1 score did not significantly improve.

+<b>Hyperparameter Tuning</b>: Hyperparameter tuning was conducted using techniques like grid search to identify the optimal combination of hyperparameters for the models.
+Despite finding the best hyperparameters, the F1 score did not exhibit significant improvement, indicating the robustness of the initial model configurations.

+<b>Feature Selection</b>: Employing feature selection techniques proved to be instrumental in enhancing model performance.
+By removing highly correlated features such as BounceRates and ProductRelated, the model's F1 score improved to 0.8.
+This highlights the importance of feature selection in mitigating the impact of multicollinearity and improving model interpretability.